“The Macedonians . . . had not the wit to call a spade by any other name than a spade” (Desiderius Erasmus).

-Like many other similar traits, frankness is only good if certain conditions are met, and in this case, the first condition that must be met is truth.
-Anytime anything less than truth is being communicated, then frankness loses a bit of its luster, to say the least.
+Like many other similar traits, frankness is only good if certain conditions are met, and in this case, the first condition to be met is truth.
+When anything less than the truth is being communicated, frankness loses a bit of its luster, to say the least.

 It’s one of the commonest things in the world for unkindness to be excused as mere candor.
 Tennessee Williams said, “All cruel people describe themselves as paragons of frankness.”
 And Marshall McLuhan echoed that thought when he said, “It is the weak and confused who worship the pseudo-simplicities of brutal directness.”

 So we need to check not only our techniques but also our motives — honestly and without self-deception — when we speak frankly.
 It may sound like an overstatement, but I believe it’s true: love is the only healthy reason for telling the truth.
 Frankness will only be commendable in us when we use it to convey truth with charity and good judgment.

 But finally, what about those times when we are the recipients of someone else’s frankness?
 What if they speak rudely and with a lack of love?
 Well, in that case, as long as what we’re hearing is truth, we need to profit from it, regardless of the source or the delivery method.